 Athens had a rather stable conservative government at the time.
 Still, the opposition, led by Georgios Papandreou and Sophocles Venizelos (the son of Greece’s greatest political leader, Eleftherios Venizelos), used the event to score points with the government.

 Controversy over Callas’ fee by the opposition press

 Daily newspapers Ta Nea and To Vima, owned by publisher Dimitris Lambrakis, attacked the government using Callas’s steep (at the time) performance fee of $9000 for the two recitals as an excuse.

-The Athens Summer Festival, which had only recently been founded, badly needed tourism and, naturally, relied heavenly on Callas’ concerts.
+The Athens Summer Festival, which had only recently been established, badly needed tourism and, naturally, relied heavily on Callas’ concerts.
 The leaders of the opposition, Papandreou and Venizelos, refused to be present at the premiere, as a sign of their disapproval of Callas’ “scandalous” fee.

 The opposition newspapers incited their readers to boycott the performances.
-On its front page, Ta Nea newsdaily had an article by chronicler and future play-writer Dimitris Psathas.
+On its front page, the daily, Ta Nea, featured an article by chronicler and future play-writer Dimitris Psathas.

 “This column must honestly confess that it feels ashamed because it has been repeatedly preoccupied with this repulsive prominent lady, who came to grab the dollars of our poverty,” he wrote.